Get

 If you know your cat was around essential oils and ingested or inhaled any or has started displaying any of these signs, take them to the vet immediately.
 Time is of the essence.

-Please note that even if your cat does not immediately exhibit the signs of poisoning, they are at risk of serious and sometimes life threatening side effects and should see the vet immediately.
+Please note that even if your cat does not immediately exhibit the signs of poisoning, they are at risk of serious and sometimes life-threatening side effects and should see the vet immediately.

 Potentially Less Harmful Essential Oils

-Unfortunately, there aren’t any essential oils that are deemed safe for using around your cat.
+Unfortunately, there aren’t any essential oils that are deemed safe for use around your cat.
 Some may be less concentrated and thus less likely to cause signs of toxicity, but none should be used around cats.
 Even a couple of licks or a very small amount on the skin can be very harmful.

 These less toxic essential oils, that should still be avoided around cats, include: